davidjspooner/repoxy/requirements/ui/components/22_ui_component_settings_dialog.md

 - Optional: click on dimmed backdrop.
   - These close actions **do not** apply changes; they merely dismiss the dialog because settings already apply live.

-Settings persistence is handled in-browser via localStorage as described above; no backend round-trip is required in MVP.
+Settings persistence is handled in-browser via localStorage/cookie fallback as described above; no backend round-trip is required in MVP.